 Shatavari (Asparagus racemosus) is a species of asparagus grown throughout India, traditionally used in Ayurveda.
-The name is translated as “ she who posses a hundred husbands”.
+The name is translated as “she who possesses a hundred husbands”.
 This may be because this plant has been used traditionally for hundreds to thousands of years as a general female reproductive tonic and hormonal balancer by Ayurvedic healers.

 A Brief History of Ayurveda